Calculating income for tax credits claims or renewals.

 Add up the full amount of the following types of other income, then take off £300.

-Also include any ‘chargeable event gains’ from a life insurance policy.
-The amount of the gain will be shown on the certificate issued by your insurer.
+chargeable event gains, if for instance your life insurance policy matures in year - the amount of the gain will be shown on the certificate issued by your insurer

 - State Pension

 - Widow’s Pension

 - Industrial Death Benefit